cubitouch/energy-data-exploration/dashboards/src/index.md

 The data is recorded in 15-minute intervals and spans from early 2023 onward.
 New data becomes available throughout the day, but this dashboard is refreshed only once per night.

 ### Energy Performance Certificates (DPE)

-The data published [here](https://ecologie.data.gouv.fr/datasets/6347fc2859c3545c0c28005d) includes all certificates established **since 2021**.
+The data published [here](https://data.ademe.fr/datasets/dpe03existant) includes all certificates for existing established **since 2021**.
-The data is refreshed mensually.
+The data is refreshed weekly.

 <div class="warning">

-At the time of writing (early Feb 2025) this source is marked as deprecated, to be replaced by a dataset yet to be published.

-For this reason, the corresponding data pipeline is currently ran ad-hoc.
+For performance reasons, this data from this source has been ingested last on the 30th March 2025.
 </div>